+7.C.1 No entitlement to Medical Staff Correction Action and Fair Hearing Plan.

+The PHP Category 3 shall not be entitled to the hearing and appeals procedures as set forth above.

+7.C.2 Investigation.

-- 7.C.1 No entitlement to Medical Staff Corrective Action and Hearing.
-The PHP Category 3 shall not be entitled to the corrective action procedures as set forth above or the hearing and appeal process set forth in Article 8. - 7.C.2 Investigation.
-Once a determination has been made to begin an investigation by the appropriate department chief or the ACMO, one or more designees may be requested to investigate the matter.
-The reviewing individual(s) shall have the authority to review relevant documents, interview individuals, and retain external consultants or peer reviewer.
-Within a reasonable time period after commencement of the investigation, the reviewing individuals will make a recommendation to the department chief or the ACMO about the proposed disposition of the matter, which shall set forth the basis for the recommendation.
-The department chief or the ACMO, as applicable, may accept, modify, or reject any recommendation, and may take any action determined to be appropriate under the circumstances.
+Once a determination has been made to begin an investigation by applicable Department Leadership or the CMO, one or more designees may be requested to investigate the matter.
+The reviewing individual(s) shall have the authority to review relevant documents, interview individuals, and retain external consultants or peer reviewers.
+Within a reasonable time period after commencement of the investigation, the reviewing individuals will make a recommendation to Department Leadership or the CMO about the proposed disposition of the matter, which shall set forth the basis for the recommendation.
+Department Leadership or the CMO, as applicable, may accept, modify, or reject any recommendation and may take any action determined to be appropriate under the circumstances.

 7.D.
-ADMINISTRATIVE SUSPENSION OF MEMBERSHIP AND/OR CLINICAL PRIVILEGES FOR MEDICAL STAFF OR PHP CATEGORY 1, 2 OR 3
+ADMINISTRATIVE SUSPENSION OF MEMBERSHIP AND/OR PRIVILEGES FOR MEDICAL STAFF MEMBERS OR PHPS.